guettli/python-tips/README.md

 In general: a list is stateless, an interator is stateful.
 In most cases the stateless solution is simpler and more mature.

+If you need to long list of items, and handling all data in memory does not work any more, then it is maybe time to use a [Task Queue](https://www.fullstackpython.com/task-queues.html).
+This way you can split your work into small tasks.
+This gives you much more power than an iterator.

 # Unicode Symbols

 Often you can avoid fancy SVG/PNG icons.
 You can use the unicode symbols: For example `\N{Lock}` 🔒